What to Look for When Shopping for Car Insurance: Complete Guide

 Financial Strength & Customer Service Ratings

 A cheap policy from a financially unstable company is a gamble — one you might lose precisely when you need it most.
-Always check two key rating sources:
+Always check three key rating sources before choosing an insurer:

 • AM Best — Measures an insurer's financial ability to pay claims (look for A or higher)